alexander-zibert/msp432-polar-plotter/README.md

 However, this can be configured with the variable `YAHAL_DIR` in the `Makefile`.
 The Polar-Plotter also needs the `arm-none-eabi` toolchain to compile the source code.
 Additionally, the DSLITE tool is required to upload the binary to the MSP432.
-DSLITE is part of [TI's Code Composer Studio](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html).
+DSLITE is part of [TI's Code Composer Studio](https://software-dl.ti.com/ccs/esd/documents/ccs_downloads.html) (CCS).
 After installing CCS, you can change the DSLITE variable in the `Makefile` to the installation location.

+> NOTE: You do not need to use CCS as IDE, only the DSLITE tool is needed.

 ## Compilation